 Jonathan Ventura Ph.D.

-Jonathan Ventura is an assistant professor at the University of Colorado, Colorado Springs.
-His research focus is developing computer vision techniques for mobile augmented reality.
-He is especially interested in vision-based modeling and camera localization.
-The goal of his work is to enable sophisticated and widely available mobile augmented reality experiences through advanced sensor technology.
+Jonathan Ventura is an assistant professor in the Department of Computer Science at the University of Colorado Colorado Springs.
+His research focus is computer vision: making computers “see.”
+He is especially interested in geometric problems in vision such as 3D modeling and camera localization, as well as image processing and medical image analysis.
+One major goal of his work has been to enable sophisticated and widely available mobile augmented reality experiences through advanced sensor technology.

-Ph.D. positions are available for research projects on geometric computer vision, augmented reality and robotics.
+I advise Ph.D. students on research projects in geometric computer vision, augmented reality and robotics.
 If you are interested, please contact me via email and include a summary of your research interests and a CV.
 Final graduate admission decisions are made by the computer science departmental committee.

-Positions are also available for M.S. students.
+I also advise M.S. students on projects and theses.
 If you have not taken a graduate course taught by me, I prefer that you take a semester of independent study with me before starting your M.S. project or thesis credits.
 If you are interested, contact me via email and include a statement of research interests.

 Undergraduates interested in research experience are encouraged to contact me as well; occasionally, positions are available in my lab to help with experimental setup and dataset collection.